saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 ---
 ### Obtain access token
 User should open `connect_url` and pass authentication procedure.
 On authentication flow finish, client (WebView on Mobile Application) will be redirected to url which should start with `return_url` ((passed on Connect)[#connect-to-service-provider]) and extra params.
-Once client has captured the redirect url, it has to deserialize the JSON-encoded URL path following the custom scheme and the host.
+Once client has captured the redirect URL, it has to deserialize the JSON-encoded URL path following the custom scheme and the host.

 #### Redirect Parameters of successful authentication
-- `id` **[string, required]** - a unique id of Connection
+- `id` **[string, required]** - a unique ID of Connection
 - `access_token` **[string, required]** - a unique token for future authenticated access to API resources

 #### Example of successful authentication